spc476/a09/README.txt

 		Supress warnings from the assembler.
 This option can be specified multiple times, and multiple warnings can be specified per option.
-See the file 'Errors.txt' for the warning tags to use.
+See the file 'Warnings.txt' for the warning tags to use.

 	-o filename